kachurovskiy/lathecode/README.md

 ```
 STOCK R5
-TOOL RECT L3
+TOOL RECT R0.2 L3
-L7 R3 ; pin
+L7 R3
-L3 ; parting
+L3
 ```

-Tool is assumed to be zeroed on the bottom-right corner of the stock when the gcode is generated.
+Tool is assumed to be zeroed on the centerline, right corner of the stock.
 Default pass depth is 0.5mm, finish 0.1mm, cutting speed 50mm/min, parting speed 10mm/min, move speed 200mm/min.
 This can be adjusted with a FEED line.

 To make a cone, specify start and end diameter or radius.
 MT2 to B16 arbor can be specified like: